Cruise Ship Beds: Here’s What’s Under the Blanket

 The Bed You Sleep on When Cruising

-If you’re expecting the sort of mattress and bed that you’d find at a five-star hotel, then you should temper your expectations.
 Cruise ship beds are designed more for utility than comfort.
-With thousands of passengers coming in and out each week, beds see a lot of turnover.
+With thousands of passengers coming in and out each week, beds see a lot of turnover and need to hold up well.

 That means cruise line beds need to be able to be configured as one king-sized bed or two smaller beds.
 They also need to be able to be moved quickly by a single room steward instead of being a heavy mattress that requires multiple people to move.

-Beds are thinner and lighter than what you might find in a traditional hotel.
+Therefore, the entire beds are thinner and lighter than what you might find in a traditional hotel.
 For instance, the bed frame is a simple metal frame with a wire mesh to support the bed.
 The mattress simply sits right on top of the metal.

-The mattress is utilitarian as well.
-Don’t expect to see pillow-top mattresses on your cruise.
 In our experience the mattress are comfortable enough if you don’t mind a firm bed.
 What is an issue is mattress wear.
 Often you will find the middle of the mattress (where people position themselves at night) to be more compressed than the edges.
 So you end up sleeping in a small bowl.
 If your mattresses are pushed together to form a king-sized bed, don’t be surprised if there is a definite “ridge” where the two beds connect, with dips on either side.

 Bedding on the Cruise

-Pillows are a nice medium when it comes to comfort.
+Pillows are typically a nice medium when it comes to comfort.
 They are not paper thin, nor are they extremely fluffy.
 Stomach sleepers will appreciate that they offer plenty of support without being too suffocating.

 Pulling back the top sheet, cruise ship beds have a bottom sheet along with mattress covers.
 That means there are at least two layers between the mattress and your body as you sleep.
-Our bed recently had three layers.

 Pillow are similar.
-The pillow itself is encased in a fitted cloth pillowcase, which is all then wrapped in a regular pillowcase.
+The pillow itself is often encased in a fitted cloth pillowcase, which is all then wrapped in a regular pillowcase.
 There are two layers between your head and the actual pillow.

 Cleanliness of the Cruise Ship Bed